Patient and Family Education

 - Gender Identity Development in Children (Healthychildren.org)

-- PEPS Parent Support Groups
+- Adolescents and Teens Parent Support Groups (PEPS)

 - PFLAG

-- Queer Kid Stuff: Offers education for kids ages 3 and up on gender, sexuality and other identity topics
+- Queer Kid Stuff - Offers education for kids ages 3 and up on gender, sexuality and other identity topics

 - Stand With Trans